FuelLabs/sway/docs/book/src/testing/unit-testing.md

 Tests with `#[test(should_revert)]` are considered to be passing if they are reverting.

-Revert codes are not shown by default in the passing test that have `should_revert`.
-To see the revert codes, use the `--revert-codes` flag, `forc test --revert-codes`:
+Revert codes are not shown by default in passing tests that have `should_revert`.
+To see revert codes, use the `--revert-codes` flag, `forc test --revert-codes`:

 ```console
       test test_meaning_of_life ... ok (23.099µs, 0 gas)